 At Greater Wellington, we also have a number of planning documents that provide details on our functions and goals and how we plan to achieve them.
-In addition to the documents listed in this section, Greater Wellington's long term plan, A sustainable future, details several council policies that relate to financial management, and rates remission and postponement.
+In addition to the documents listed in this section, Greater Wellington's long term plan, a sustainable region, details several Council policies that relate to financial management, and rates remission and postponement.